+9,455,184 shares

-THE OFFERING Class A common stock offered by the selling stockholders 8,000,000 shares (all such shares of Class A common stock shall be issued in exchange for an equal number of shares of Class B common stock) Class A common stock to be outstanding after this offering 109,301,842 shares Class B common stock to be outstanding after this offering 20,999,784 shares Total shares of common stock to be outstanding after this offering 130,301,626 shares Use of proceeds The selling stockholders will receive all of the proceeds from this offering.
-We will not receive any proceeds from the sale of shares in this offering.
+Total shares of common stock to be outstanding after this 130,323,655 shares offering receive any proceeds from the sale of shares in this offering.
 See "Selling Stockholders."

+Use of proceeds

-Risk factors See "Risk Factors" beginning on page S-7 and the other information contained or incorporated by reference in this prospectus supplement and the accompanying prospectus for a discussion of factors you should carefully consider before deciding to invest in our common stock.
-Dividend Policy The payment of dividends in the future will be dependent upon our revenues and earnings, if any, capital requirements and general financial condition.
+The selling stockholders will receive all of the proceeds from this offering.
+We will not incorporated by reference in this prospectus supplement and the accompanying prospectus for a discussion of factors you should carefully consider before deciding to invest in our common stock any, capital requirements and general financial condition.
 The payment of any dividends is within the discretion of our Board.
 Further, the terms of our indebtedness limit our ability to declare dividends.
-Nasdaq Capital Market symbol "TWNK"